chinamike65/hugo-tuolesi/content/book4/book4en.md

 When we think about the truth of suffering, we talk about relatives and hatreds changing and impermanent, etc., and we will understand that when we treat sentient beings in this way, it is actually wrong.

-In reincarnation, the enemy has been my friend many times;
+In rebirth, the enemy has been my friend many times;

 Friends and relatives have been our enemies many times;